vonschutter/RTD-Setup/modules/oem-ventoy.mod/USAGE.md

 ```

-Create a new RunTime Data Ventoy USB drive:
+Create a new RunTime Data Ventoy USB drive (answer questions in UI):

 ```bash
 rtd-ventoy-usb
 ```

-Force the graphical RunTime Data Ventoy workflow:
+Force the graphical RunTime Data Ventoy workflow (if you are using some uncommon graphical environment):

 ```bash
 rtd-ventoy-usb --gui